 Though bread machines probably produce superior results, you can still make bread if you don’t have one.
 I don’t have one, and I make bread a lot.
 You also don’t need a standing electric mixer (but start doing push ups now as you will definitely need those biceps for the old fashioned counter-top kneading).
 This bread is called EASY because it doesn’t need any kneading at all!
 Scan through the pictures – besides an hour of rest time, this is as simple as mixing together ingredients and baking it in the oven – it’s just like any muffin or banana bread recipe you’ve tried in the past.
 The best part is that your house smells like a bakery and the bread itself is sweet, tender, chewy, and satisfying in a way that no quick bread can compete with.

 If you’re new to the yeast business and getting tripped up by trepidation, TRY THIS BREAD!
 It can be your gateway bread.
+It’s also a great afternoon activity for kids; easy mixing, easy measuring, and a scrumptious, kid-pleasing end result.

 Easy Cinnamon Bread